 1.22.7 When import VAT becomes due

 Import VAT becomes payable when goods are removed from the customs warehousing arrangements to free circulation unless:

 - they qualify for relief from import VAT - refer to VAT Notice 702: imports

-- they are for onward supply to another EU member state for VAT registered parties in both member states where only the customs duty is paid - refer to VAT Notice 702/7: import VAT relief for goods supplied onward to another country in the EC
+- they are for onward supply to an EU member state for VAT registered parties in both EU member states where only the customs duty is paid - refer to VAT Notice 702/7: import VAT relief for goods supplied onward to another country in the EC

 1.22.8 Removal of goods as a finished Article, originally imported as parts